SumoLogic/sumologic-documentation/docs/cloud-siem/cse-rules/normalized-threat-rules.md

 CSE provides the following normalized intrusion rules:

 * Intrusion Scan - Targeted - This rule looks for an intrusion product detecting an internal IP sending different exploits to another external IP in a short timeframe.
 * Intrusion Sweep - This rule looks for an intrusion product detecting an internal IP sending the same exploit to multiple internal IPs in a short timeframe.
-* High Severity Intrusion Signature - This rule looks for an intrusion product detecting a High severity intrusion signature sourcing from an internal IP See [Requirements for Intrusion Signature rules](./Normalized_Threat_Rules.md "Normalized Threat Rules"), below.
+* High Severity Intrusion Signature - This rule looks for an intrusion product detecting a High severity intrusion signature sourcing from an internal IP.
 * Critical Severity Intrusion Signature - This rule looks for an intrusion product detecting a critical severity intrusion signature sourcing from an internal IP.
-See [Requirements for Intrusion Signature rules](./Normalized_Threat_Rules.md "Normalized Threat Rules"), below.
 * Informational Severity Intrusion Signature - This rule looks for an intrusion product detecting an informational severity intrusion signature sourcing from an internal IP.
-See [Requirements for Intrusion Signature rules](./Normalized_Threat_Rules.md "Normalized Threat Rules"), below.
 * Low Severity Intrusion Signature - This rule looks for an intrusion product detecting a low severity intrusion signature sourcing from an internal IP.
-See [Requirements for Intrusion Signature rules](./Normalized_Threat_Rules.md "Normalized Threat Rules"), below.
 * Medium Severity Intrusion Signature - This rule looks for an intrusion product detecting a medium severity intrusion signature sourcing from an internal IP.
-See [Requirements for Intrusion Signature rules](./Normalized_Threat_Rules.md "Normalized Threat Rules"), below.

 **Requirements for Intrusion Signature rules:**

-The rules that detect intrusion signatures from internal IP addresses rely upon the [normalizedSeverity](../CSE_Schema/01_Schema_Attributes.md "Schema Attributes") attribute in Records being mapped as follows:
+The rules that detect intrusion signatures from internal IP addresses rely upon the [normalizedSeverity](../cse-schema/schema-attributes.md) attribute in Records being mapped as follows:

 * critical = 10
 * high = 9